Students Faq - general technical problems

 Moodle supports the latest versions of browsers, Chrome and Firefox are recommended for the best Moodle experience.

 Internet explorer is no longer supported, Safari may have issues with some of the 3rd party components.

 For Panopto videos, 3rd party cookies needs to be enabled in your browser

 You can find your profile at the top right (empty profile icon), then click on "edit profile".
 You can add some details you would like to share about yourself at the description field and drag and drop a profile picture if you wish (it will be resized, so a 100*100pixel picture is the best).

 You can always find navigation links at the top section of the site and in the footer.
-These let you visit the folders of your department, check your courses, course contents, or find support materials, and the most important CEU links in link collections.
+You can also jump between your courses in the top section (my courses), or go back to your start page (dashboard).
+Both top and footer let you visit the folders of your department where you can see the list of all available courses, find support materials, and the most important CEU links in link collections (support).

 Mobile Devices / Tablets